lexasss/VarjoDataLogger/README.md

 ## Hardware

-Tested with Varjo XR-3 and XR-4 with Leap Motion Controller 2.
+Tested with Varjo XR-3 and XR-4 with UltraLeap Motion Controller.

 ## Dependencies